 Arriving by plane

 Berlin has two airports.
 Tegel Airport is located northwest of the city center, but there is no direct subway connection.
 You must therefore take a bus to get to the city center.
-The buses stop in front of the main building – Terminal A. The TXL bus – which bears the same name as the abbreviation of the airport – departs from the airport through the entire city center of Berlin – including the Brandenburg Gate and Alexanderplatz – and has spaces for luggage.
+The buses stop in front of the main building – Terminal A. The TXL bus – which bears the same name as the abbreviation of the airport – departs from the airport to the main railway station in the city center of Berlin – and has spaces for luggage.
 Alternatively, the bus X9 goes to the nearest underground station which can be reached in about 10 minutes – this is the subway station Jakob-Kaiser-Platz on the underground line U7.

 From Schoenefeld Airport you have to either walk about 15 minutes to the next city trains station (S-Bahn), which brings you directly into the city center with stops at Alexanderplatz in the City East and Zoologischer Garten in the City West.
 Or you take the bus X7 which starts directly in front of the main building of the airport.
 After an about 15 minutes ride on the bus you will get to the underground line U7 which will take you to the city center.